 WFI publish an environmental policy on its intranet and has dedicated pages covering business consumption data, news, suggestions and details of its environmental committee.
 WFI also conducted reviews on usage of a range of consumables including paper, toner cartridges, electricity and fuel.
-The results of the analysis are reported on the intranet to improve employee Patrick Heagney from Energetics and Rochelle Brown from WFI conducting an energy audit of our offices in Bassendean, Western Australia.
+The results of the analysis are reported on the intranet to improve employee understanding of the drivers and trends of consumption patterns in the office

+Patrick Heagney from Energetics and Rochelle Brown from WFI conducting an energy audit of our offices in Bassendean, Western Australia